Almost half the people employed in Oslo’s service industry are being underpaid, according to new trade union research.

 A summer inspection of service industry employers by the Norwegian Confederation of Trade Unions (LO) in Oslo has turned up surprising results.

 Norwegian newspaper Aftenposten reported on LO’s findings yesterday.
-They say that many employers in Oslo and Akershus are breaking the recently-introduced rules on minimum wages for the hospitality industry.
+They say that many employers in Oslo and Akershus are breaking the recently-introduced rules on minimum wages for those working in hospitality.

 The problem is much more serious than LO had been expecting.
 Of the 443 young workers in 341 companies that LO met with, almost half (49%) were paid less than they were entitled to.